Diving in Bali, Indonesia - Bluewater Dive Travel

 8. 8.
 Pemuteran, Northwest Bali

-TULAMBEN - Tulamben is home to the Liberty wreck, one of the most famous wrecks in the world.
-This is no ordinary wreck dive – it is a very large wreck, easily dived (or snorkeled) from shore, very shallow (20ft) at the top, deep at the bottom, with an amazing variety of big and small animals including resident bumphead parrotfish, a resident school of jacks, and a resident great barracuda.
-Other nearby dive sites are also excellent, including the famous “drop-off”, and the world-famous muck site “Seraya secrets”, in front of Scuba Seraya.
+Tulamben is home to the USAT Liberty wreck, one of the most famous wrecks in the world.
+This is no ordinary wreck dive – it is a very large wreck lying at depths ranging from 20 feet (6 meters) to over 100 feet (30 meters), making it suitable for all levels of scuba divers and snorkelers.
+The Liberty is typically dived from shore, with an entry over volcanic pebbles and rocks that can be challenging in calm conditions and difficult when waves are present.
+Dive guides are accustomed to assisting divers with carrying cameras or equipment and lending a supportive hand when needed.
+Expect an amazing variety of big and small animals, including resident bumphead parrotfish, a resident school of jacks, and a resident great barracuda.
+Plan to do several dives at the Liberty wreck, including early morning "dawn" dives and night dives to witness unique marine life and behavior.
+Other nearby dive sites are also excellent, including the popular “Drop-Off”, and the world-famous muck site “Seraya secrets”.
+You can even try blackwater diving in Tulamben!

-GILI ISLANDS - Not to be confused with the more popular Gili Islands of Lombok, Bali's Gili islands consist of Tepekong, Mimpang, and Biaha.
+Candidasa is home to Bali's Gili Islands: Tepekong, Mimpang, and Biaha.
 These small rocky outcrops boast prolific fish life and the chance to encounter mola molas with fewer divers around (compared to the busy Nusa Penida).
 Tepekong can have exceptional fish life and visibility, and when the current picks up the schooling fish are quite a show.
 We recommend these sites for experienced divers who are comfortable in unpredictable and often changing currents, which can be fierce and include dangerous down currents.

-MENJANGAN ISLAND: Part of the West Bali National Park, Menjangan Island is dived only by boats departing from Pemuteran, Sumberkima, and Pejarakan.
-The uncrowded dive sites have very healthy reefs, plenty of fish, and the most stunning coral walls in Bali.
+Part of West Bali National Park, Menjangan Island is dived by boats departing from Pemuteran, Sumberkima, and Pejarakan.
+The uncrowded dive sites boast incredibly healthy reefs, plenty of fish, and the most stunning coral walls in Bali.
 Divers enjoy consistently warm water year-round, spectacular topography, macro critters such as electric clams and pygmy seahorses, and larger animals such as reef sharks and schooling barracudas.
+Expect massive gorgonian sea fans, walls plummeting over 130 feet (40 meters), and visibility often exceeding 65 feet (20 meters).
+During your surface intervals, explore the white sand beach or rest in the bales (gazebos) at POS 1, watch the deer grazing, or photograph the gorgeous Ganesha statue at the island's main temple from your boat.

 Top dive sites in Bali